Labii/labii3-docs/docs/eln_table.md

 # Insert a table

 A table is inserted within the editor.
-Quickly insert a table by highlighting required columns and rows after clicking the table icon, or from the advanced table property by clicking the table icon and then “More”.
+Quickly insert a table by highlighting required columns and rows after clicking the table icon, or from the advanced table property by clicking the table icon and then "More".

 ## Insert a table by selection of cells